rubenvannieuwpoort/botzilla/README.md

 Due to the ε-greedy exploration strategy, the value of terminal positions dissipates quickly over the number of moves.
 The bot will sometimes happily let a defending piece walk by an attacking piece even though there is no other piece close enough to defend the flag.

-The solution would be to use [Upper Confidence bounds applied to Trees (UCT)](https://www.chessprogramming.org/UCT).
-I tried implementing this, but it seemed to hang (or it was extremely slow), so I stuck with ε-greedy for now.
+A possible solution would be to use [Upper Confidence bounds applied to Trees (UCT)](https://www.chessprogramming.org/UCT).
+I tried implementing this, but it seemed to hang (or it was extremely slow), so I stuck with ε-greedy.